Friday, 7 October 2016

 02nd October 2016

-Some of the important person’s tombs are, the Comedian cine actor Chandrababu ( For details in Wikipedia ) and Valampuri John, a speaker called ‘Varthai Siddhar’ ( for details in wikipedia ).
+Some of the important person’s tombs are, the Comedian cine actor Chandrababu ( For details in Wikipedia ) and Valampuri John, a speaker called ‘Varthai Siddhar’ ( for details in Wikipedia).
 People used to visit the cemetery to pray for their dead ones.

-LOCATION OF THE CEMETRY : CLICK HERE
+LOCATION OF THE CEMETERY: CLICK HERE

 1 and 2 Years old children’s tomb